Student Spotlight: Ashley Nehra

 “I have always wanted to become a teacher, as I love social interaction.
 But it wasn’t until I received a babysitting job that I secured my decisions,” she said.
 “I was asked to babysit a 9-year-old girl who had a mental disability, and I immediately fell in love with the idea of working with disabled people as a career.”

 “Being one of the many Presidential Scholars was a complete honor.
 I have always done well in school, and the scholarship was an amazing reward for the hard work I have put in,” she said.
 “The criteria to maintain my scholarship was rigorous, but it put me on a clear path to graduating with outstanding grades while leaving me prepared for the outside world.
 I can’t thank COD enough for the opportunities that they provided me.”

-After graduating with high honors with her Associate in Arts degree, Young has transferred to Lewis University through the enhanced 2+2 program for Special Education and Elementary Education.
+After graduating with high honors with her Associate in Arts degree, Young transferred to Lewis University through the enhanced 2+2 program for Special Education and Elementary Education.
+She also works as a preschool teacher at Little Sunshine’s Playhouse and Preschool.
 From there she would like to earn her master’s degree in Special Needs Education and begin what she hopes will be a long, rewarding teaching career.

 Nehra recommends College of DuPage without hesitation to any student pursuing a higher education.